stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 **Signers**: source account

 Transaction 1 is submitted to the network by the origin via the source account.
 This creates the escrow account, funds the account with the current minimum reserve, and gives the origin access to the public and private key of the escrow account.
 The escrow account is funded with the minimum balance so it is a valid account on the network.
 It is given additional money to handle the transfer fee of transferring the assets at the end of the escrow agreement.
+It is recommended that when creating new accounts to fund the account with a balance larger than the calculated starting balance.

 #### Transaction 2: Enabling Multi-sig